CesiumGS/cesium-ion-3ds-max-plugin/Documentation/DeveloperGuide/README.md

 # Running on windows

+The project consists of two parts:
+- a .NET Core project which handles all network interaction.
+- maxScripts which integrate the .NET project and create the user interface

+This guide covers how to run maxScript and build .NET in Visual Studio Code.
+Template task.json and launch.json files are included in the repository.

 **Visual Studio Code**

+Clone the repository.\
-Open the project in VS Code.
+Open the repository as workspace in VS Code.

 To deploy code directly from VS Code to 3ds Max follow this tutorial: https://walterlow.com/setting-up-visual-studio-code-as-an-editor-for-3ds-maxscript/

-Use this build task to run the project:
+Change **"C:\\PATH_TO\\MXSPyCOM.exe"** in task.json to the correct file location:
 ```json
 {
     // See https://go.microsoft.com/fwlink/?LinkId=733558